Economic inequality and its effects on development

 Develops relationships with Spanish, Portuguese and Andorra asset managers, private and retail banks, family offices and distribution platforms.
 This includes the distribution of Mutual Funds, Indexing Strategies and Investment Solutions for wealth clients.

-February 2026 by André Themudo
+February 2026, by André Themudo

 Socioeconomic consequences

 Inequality has profound and interconnected effects on society and the economy.
-At a social level, large disparities can undermine cohesion, generate divisions, and reduce trust in institutions, creating tensions that discourage productive investment and limit sustainable economic growth.
+At a social level, large disparities can compromise cohesion, generate divisions, and reduce trust in institutions, creating tensions that discourage productive investment and limit sustainable economic growth.
 At the economic level, inequality influences consumption capacity and aggregate demand.
 When wealth is concentrated in the highest segments of the population, these individuals tend to save a significant portion of their income, while lower-income groups allocate the majority of their resources to basic consumption.
 A more balanced distribution of income boosts domestic consumption, stimulates demand for goods and services, and fosters production and employment.

 Inequality also affects human capital and social mobility.
-Families with lower incomes tend to have less capacity to invest in their children's education and health, resulting in a less skilled and less productive workforce, and compromising competitiveness and economic growth.
+Families with lower incomes tend to have less capacity to invest in their children's education and health, resulting in a less skilled and less productive workforce while compromising competitiveness and economic growth.
 In highly unequal societies, an individual's economic position tends to depend largely on their family background, perpetuating cycles of poverty and limiting intergenerational mobility.
 Underutilization of talent limits innovation and productivity in the economy as a whole.

 Public policies and perspectives